axiom-data-science/ncreplayer/README.md

 Small little utility designed to load a CF DSG compliant netCDF file and replay it back onto a Kafka topic in either `batch` mode or `stream` mode.
 Optionally control the timestamps and timedeltas in the original file using configuration parameters.

-Data is serialized using the AVRO schema in `schema.avsc`.
+Data is formatted as described in the AVRO schema file `schema.avsc`.
+You can choose to serialize the data as `avro`, `msgpack` or the default `json`.

 ## WHY?